Contrast-Security-OSS/join-the-team/challenges.md

 All projects need to count:

 * How many string objects were created for a single page request or RESTful request?
+* Instrument the response to include a unique id

 We then want you to explore (2 out of 3) data points specifically: